mrdanbrooks/mrdanbrooks.github.io/drafts/2014-12-16-eagle-export-script.md

 DISPLAY ALL
 ```

-This will produce two monochrome images that can be printed using a laser printer for etching.
+This will produce two monochrome images, one for the top and one for the back of the board.
+Each side will consist of the traces, pads, and vias.

 These commands can also be put (as is) into a file and saved as a script.